MicrosoftDocs/azure-aks-docs/articles/aks/azure-linux-aks-partner-solutions.md

 The Solo distribution of Istio is a hardened Istio enterprise image, which maintains n-4 support for CVEs and other security fixes.
 The image support timeline is longer than the community Istio support timeline, which provides n-1 support with an additional six weeks of extended time to upgrade the n-2 version to n-1.

-For more information, see [Solo Gloo Mesh Core Solutions](https://docs.solo.io/gloo-mesh-core/main/about/overview/) and [Solo distribution of Istio Solutions](https://docs.solo.io/gloo-mesh-enterprise/main/reference/version/gloo_mesh_istio/).
+For more information, see [Solo Solutions](https://www.solo.io/) and [Solo Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/SoloGloo.gloo-saas-accelerator?tab=Overview).

 ### Tigera, Inc